APB is a Global Speaker, Celebrity & Entertainment Agency

 David has been at the forefront of new and emerging tech trends for decades.
 For 13 years, he wrote the weekly tech column for the New York Times.
 For a decade, he wrote a monthly column for Scientific American.
 His work on CBS Sunday Morning has won him seven Emmy awards.

 David is one of the world’s bestselling “how-to” authors, with more than 120 titles and 3 million copies in print.
 These include seven books in the For Dummies series, his New York Times bestselling Pogue’s Basics series of essential tips and shortcuts, and the Missing Manual series of computer books.
-His 2021 book, How to Prepare for Climate Change (Simon & Schuster), provides practical advice on preparing for an era of extreme weather events and other climate-caused chaos.
+His 2021 book, How to Prepare for Climate Change (Simon & Schuster), provides practical advice on preparing for an era of extreme weather events and other climate-caused chaos, and his 600-page magnum opus Apple: The First 50 Years will be published in March 2026.

 With broad appeal to general, business, healthcare, and tech audiences alike, David brings expansive knowledge, engaging wit and an occasional song to center stage.
 Audiences leave as informed as they are entertained, with an enlightened perspective of the state of science and technology today—and how it’s shaping everyone’s tomorrow.